gto76/python-cheatsheet/README.md

 ```

 ### Metaclass Attr
 #### When class is created it checks if it has metaclass defined.
-If not, it recursively checks if any of his parents has it defined, and eventually comes to type.
+If not, it recursively checks if any of his parents has it defined, and eventually comes to type:
 ```python
 class BlaBla:
     __metaclass__ = Bla